fabiolab/snips-joke/README.md

 The main part of this code is composed of one class - `Template`, which is used to bind App related action code with MQTT bus.
 This class should be named corresponding to the App.

-The code is mainly composed by different intent callback functions such as `intent_1_callback`, `inent_2_callback`.
+The code is mainly composed by different intent callback functions such as `tell_joke`, `inent_2_callback`.
 Inside each callback function is the place to write the intent related action code.

 > For the intent callback function, it's better to terminate the session first if there is no need to continue.
 This can prevent other snips components (Like dialog-manager, hotword..) from being blocked by the action code.